 An employee who violates this policy may be subject to Policy 4-2 Employee Corrective Action and Disciplinary Action, up to and including termination.
 The discipline imposed will depend on the severity of the violation and the circumstances of the situation as set out in Policy 4-2 procedures.

-- Disability, as defined in the U.S. Equal Employment Opportunity Commission 29 CFR section 1630.2, means any physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.
-These terms are further defined, including many specific examples, in the federal regulation.
+- Disability A physical or mental impairment that substantially limits one or more major life activities; a record (or past history) of such an impairment; or being regarded as having a disability, as defined by federal law.

 - If an employee or applicant believes they have been discriminated against, all avenues for redress of complaints under Policy 4-3 Employee Concerns and Complaints are available.
 If the employee or applicant wishes to initiate a formal EEO complaint with the College, they must do so consistent with Policy 4-3.
 OHR will then utilize the procedures stated in Policy 4-3 for investigation and resolution.